 Only people who are receiving supplemental phosphorus under medical supervision could exceed these maximum safe limits.

-As a rule of thumb, high phosphorus intakes rarely produce adverse effects in healthy people.
+As a rule of thumb, high phosphorus intakes rarely produce side effects in healthy people.

-But, extremely high phosphorus intakes, even over short periods, could interfere with calcium metabolism, negatively affecting the kidneys, causing bone loss, vascular calcification, and endothelial dysfunction.
-Hence, excess phosphorus may contribute to renal failure, cardiovascular disease, cancer, and osteoporosis!
+But, extremely high phosphorus intakes, even over short periods of time, could interfere with calcium metabolism, negatively affecting the kidneys, causing bone loss, vascular calcification, and endothelial dysfunction.
+Hence, too much phosphorus may contribute to renal failure, cardiovascular disease, cancer, and osteoporosis!

 Furthermore, phosphorus can interact with certain medications.

-So, you should always consult your physician before taking any dietary supplement.
+So, you should always consult your healthcare provider before taking phosphorus supplements.

 Do I need dietary supplements?

 Healthy people don’t need dietary supplements.
-Actually, most Americans consume more phosphorus than the recommended amounts.
+Actually, most Americans consume more phosphorus than the recommended daily intake.

 Phosphorus deficiency is rare in the United States.
 In most cases, a disease, not a poor diet, leads to low levels of phosphorus.

-Low phosphorus levels are bad for our health.
+Low phosphorus levels can be dangerous for health, though.
 Anorexia, anemia, muscle weakness, bone pain, increased infection risk, and confusion are only a few side effects of phosphorus deficiency.

 Can I get too much phosphorus from food?